Government of Ireland: Authority and powers

-Unlike the cabinets in other parliamentary systems, the Government is both the de jure and de facto executive authority in Ireland.
-In some other parliamentary regimes, the head of state is the nominal chief executive, though bound by convention to act on the advice of the cabinet.
-In Ireland, however, the Constitution explicitly vests executive authority in the Government, not the President.
+The government of Ireland is both the de jure and de facto executive authority in Ireland.
+This is in contrast to some other parliamentary regimes, where the head of state is the nominal chief executive, though bound by convention to act on the advice of the cabinet.
+In Ireland, however, the Constitution explicitly vests executive authority in the government, not the president.

-The executive authority of the Government is subject to certain limitations.
+The executive authority of the government is subject to certain limitations.
 In particular: